mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 Right.
 And I didn't have any idea about computers.
 And so maybe that was, it seems like this is a turning point, a huge turning point, but actually it's not, it wasn't really like this huge turning point.
 When I started from computer science to software engineering, right.
-When I made this switch was again, It was probably the same turning point, right.
+When I made this switch  again, It was probably the same turning point, right.
 When I got my first job again then a very different experience when I worked as a researcher and actually over the years,